AIA-style billing G702/G703 Construction billing terms

 Pay Application Rejection

-When a submitted pay app is returned due to math inconsistencies, missing documentation, or contract mismatches.
+When a submitted pay app is returned due to math inconsistencies, missing documentation, contract mismatches, retainage issues, or unsupported stored materials.
 See rejection checklist and common errors.

 Progress Billing

-A billing method where payment is requested periodically based on percentage of completion.
+A billing method where payment is requested periodically based on percentage of completion or completed work value.
 See construction progress billing.

 Form & Document Terms